 I’m also enjoying the new 5th season of The Flash, which has got an interesting new spin on the story with Barry’s daughter from the future turning up.
 Then in terms of comedy there are the latest series of The Last Leg, Have I Got News For You, QI XL and Would I Lie To You? that I’ve been enjoying.
 Plus we’ve just had the conclusion of series 7 of the wonderful Taskmaster, which is still as hilarious as ever.
 I can’t wait to see who the contestants will be for series 8.

-I’ve also bought a couple of other Blu-rays as well.
-One is a special remastered edition of The Hitchhiker’s Guide To The Galaxy TV series, which is an improvement and a replacement over my old DVD copy.
+I’ve also bought a couple of other titles as well.
+The first is a special remastered Blu-ray edition of The Hitchhiker’s Guide To The Galaxy TV series, which is an improvement and a replacement over my old DVD copy.
 The picture and sound quality should be much better, and there are lots of brand new extra features that weren’t on the original DVD release.
 It’s a really funny show, so I’m looking forward to watching it again, along with all the new extras, and I’ll let you know what I think of the set after I’ve gone through it.

 The other more unusual DVD I’ve bought is You Can’t Polish A Nerd.
 It’s a comedy show all about maths and science by the comedy group Festival Of The Spoken Nerd.
 I saw them at a comedy show earlier in the year that I really enjoyed, so I thought I’d get this to see what it’s like.